ECAL-Technologies-Centre/e-ink/README.md

 1. Open [localhost:3000](http://localhost:3000 "localhost:3000") on zotac-2.
 2. If it doesn't work.
 You need to run the latest version of the Visionect Sketch Selector on zotac-2:
 	1. Download the folder server of this repository.
 	2. Navigate to the downloaded folder using the Command Prompt.
-Write `cd: path_to_folder`).
+Write `cd "path/to/folder"`).
 Press Enter.
 	3. Write `npm install`.
 Press Enter.
 Wait.
 	4. Write `node server.js`.
 Press Enter.
 	5. Done.
 Confirm by going to [localhost:3000](http://localhost:3000 "localhost:3000").